SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Method

-By contrast, the human's belief state $\mathcal{B}^H_t$ evolves dynamically as they observe and adapt to the agent’s behaviour.
-Because the agent does not observe or model $\mathcal{B}_t^H$, the burden of alignment rests entirely on the human.
-In practice, this requires the human to iteratively rephrase instructions, reduce ambiguity, or alter strategies to fit the agent’s fixed interpretation.
-This one-sided adaptation leads to persistent misalignments between the $\mathbf{z}^A_\text{static}$ and the human’s evolving belief $\mathbf{z}_t^H$.
-Over time, such misalignments degrade task efficiency and preclude the emergence of collaborative learning behaviours such as clarification, mutual disambiguation, or preference modelling.
-Our objective is to overcome these limitations through bidirectional co-adaptation, where both human and agent maintain structured, evolving belief states and adjust to each other through sustained interaction.
+In contrast, the human's belief state $\mathcal{B}^H_t$ evolves dynamically as the user observes and adapts to the agent’s behaviour.
+Because the agent neither observes nor explicitly models $\mathcal{B}_t^H$, the alignment depends solely on the human to adapt to the agent's rigid interpretation manifold.
+This asymmetric adaptation mechanism leaves $\mathbf{z}^A_{\text{static}}$ and the human's evolving belief $\mathbf{z}_t^H$ persistently misaligned, and thereby precludes clarification, mutual disambiguation, and preference modelling.
+Our objective, therefore, is to overcome these limitations through bidirectional co-adaptation.